 11. Apple Pears Puree (6 Months+) :

-Apple and pears makes a great combination and this apple pears puree is a perfect way to introduce the flavor of combination fruits to your baby.
-Make sure to introduce apple and pear separate before you try this apple pears puree.
+Apple and pears make a great combination, and this apple pears puree is a perfect way to introduce the flavor of combination fruits to your baby.
+Make sure to give apple and pear separate before you try this apple pears puree.

 Steamed Nendran banana puree is a nutrition rich and filling food for babies.
 It helps in weight gain too.